lsst/dp0-2_lsst_io/tutorials-examples/cmndline-beginner.rst

     use_center_coords = "62, -37"

 3.3.
-Create a query named my_adql_query to retrieve the coordinates and g, r, i magnitudes for objects within 0.5 degrees of the center coordinates
+Create a query named my_adql_query to retrieve the coordinates and g, r, i magnitudes for objects within 0.5 degrees of the center coordinates.

 .. code-block::